 Silver Maple Solar is expected to operate for 30+ years, providing significant economic investment to the community, substantial Shared Revenue Utility Payments to the Counties and Towns, and generate emission-free renewable energy with a minimal impact on communities and local infrastructure.

 As a dedicated member of the community, Silver Maple Solar will work hard to earn the trust of our neighbors.
 Our involvement will go well beyond job creation, economic investment, and providing clean, renewable energy.
 We strive to build lasting partnerships with civic leaders, property owner and community organizations.
 Throughout the life of every project, we are involved with we pride ourselves on being fully transparent in our communication and highly responsive to public feedback.

 Silver Maple Solar, LLC is a wholly owned subsidiary of Leeward Renewable Energy, LLC, a leading, long-term owner and operator dedicated to delivering clean, sustainable wind, solar and energy storage projects.
-Leeward currently operates 27 renewable energy facilities across nine states, totaling more than 2,000 MW of installed capacity.
+Leeward currently operates 27 renewable energy facilities across 10 states.

 Responsible development is an ethos that runs deep at Leeward Energy and our subsidiary companies.
 We develop, own, and operate renewable generation assets for the long term, and are committed to leaving a positive impact on the communities where we operate.
 We achieve this by prioritizing our values of community partnership, sustainability, and safety.
 Recent community partnerships Leeward has engaged in include sponsorship and donations to the annual Cops Shop with Kids event in Ohio, support for school lunch programs in North Carolina and the St. Jude Children’s Research Hospital in Texas.